bendqh1/phccf/call_install.sh.md

 )
 ```

-After installing (or upgrading) one should edit the PHP file for its email.
+After installing (or upgrading) one should edit the PHP file accordingly (email address and contact form success page).